joseavr/cheat-sheets/GitHub/Git Sync Conflicts.md

 - To solve this problem:

 ## Solution 1
-- Simply `git pull` every time switched computers and before making any changes
-- Only `git commit` when you done in one computer and gonna switch to another computer
-- `git commit` only one time in a day
-- This will prevent having commits behind from `Github remote` repo

-## Solution 2

 - If you have already commits behind `Github remote`, follow these commands: